-On 11 January 2012, Mr. Glenn Anderson and Mr. Lonnie Duke from the 60th Civil Engineer Asset Management Flight conducted a formal inspection of the LUCs at eleven soil ERP sites, several groundwater sites on Travis AFB, and the three off-base groundwater sites.
-The eleven soil sites are designated as SS015, SS016, ST032, SD033, SD037, DP039, SD043, LF044, SS046, LF007, and FT005.
-The groundwater sites are listed in Section 14.
-The inspection took place a little later than usual because of holiday leave schedules and high priority document reviews.
+On 05 March 2014, Mr. Glenn Anderson and Mr. Lonnie Duke from the Air Force Civil Engineer Center (AFCEC) Installation Support Team (IST) office on Travis AFB conducted a formal inspection of the Travis AFB LUCs at nine soil sites, several on-base groundwater sites, and the three off-base groundwater sites.
+The inspection was conducted concurrently with a contractor site orientation visit to assist with the transition to a new Performance-based Contract that addresses both soil and groundwater remediation.
+The nine soil sites are designated as SS015, SS016, SD033, SD037, DP039, SD043, LF044, SS046, and LF007.
+The groundwater sites are listed in Section 12.
 This report serves as the official record of the results of this inspection.

-The following list provides a brief summary of the organization and content of the 2011 LUC Status Report:
+The following list provides a brief summary of the organization and content of the 2013 LUC Status Report:

 - Section 1.0 Introduction.
 Provides descriptions of the purpose, regulatory background and content of this annual report. - Section 2.0 Performance Measures.
 Describes the performance measures for LUCs.
-Subsections describe how these measures have been met.

-- Section 3.0 Solvent Spill Area (SS015).
+Subsections describe how these measures have been met. - Section 3.0 Solvent Spill Area (SS015).
 Describes the environmental conditions at the Solvent Spill Area and Facilities 550 and 552 and the status of LUCs at that site. - Section 4.0 Oil Spill Area (SS016).
-Describes the environmental conditions at the Oil Spill Area, Facilities 11, 13, 14, 20, 42, 1941, 139, and 144 and sections of the Storm Sewer Right-of-Way and the status of LUCs at that site. - Section 5.0 Monitoring wells 107 and 246 (ST032).
-Describes the environmental conditions at the area surrounding Monitoring Wells 107 and 246 and the status of LUCs at that site. - Section 6.0 Storm Sewer System B, Facilities 810 and 1917, and South Gate Area (SD033).
-Describes the environmental conditions at this site and the status of LUCs. - Section 7.0 Sanitary Sewer System (SD037).
-Describes the environmental conditions at the Sanitary Sewer System; Facilities 837, 838, 919, 977, and 981; Area G Ramp; and the Ragsdale/V Area and the status of LUCs at that site. - Section 8.0 Building 755 (DP039).
-Describes the environmental conditions at Building 755 and the status of LUCs at that site. - Section 9.0 Building 916 (SD043).
-Describes the environmental conditions at Building 916 and the status of LUCs at that site. - Section 10.0 Landfill X (LF044).
-Describes the environmental conditions at Landfill X and the status of LUCs at that site. - Section 11.0 Railhead Munitions Staging Area (SS046).
-Describes the environmental conditions at the Railhead Munitions Staging Area and the status of LUCs at that site. - Section 12.0 Landfill 2 (LF007).
-Describes the environmental conditions at this site and the status of its LUCs. - Section 13.0 Fire Training Area #4 (FT005).
-Describes the environmental conditions and the status of LUCs at that site. - Section 14.0 Travis AFB Groundwater Sites.
-Provides a general description of land use controls associated with contaminated groundwater sites. - Section 15.0 Conclusion and Summary of Findings.
-Summarizes the eighth year of managing LUCs in the WABOU and the fifth year of managing LUCs in the NEWIOU. - Section 16.0 Works Cited.
+Describes the environmental conditions at the Oil Spill Area, Facilities 11, 13, 14, 20, 42, 1941, 139, and 144 and sections of the Storm Sewer Right-of-Way and the status of LUCs at that site. - Section 5.0 Storm Sewer System B, Facilities 810 and 1917, and South Gate Area (SD033).
+Describes the environmental conditions at this site and the status of LUCs. - Section 6.0 Sanitary Sewer System (SD037).
+Describes the environmental conditions at the Sanitary Sewer System; Facilities 837, 838, 919, 977, and 981; Area G Ramp; and the Ragsdale/V Area and the status of LUCs at that site. - Section 7.0 Building 755 (DP039).
+Describes the environmental conditions at Building 755 and the status of LUCs at that site. - Section 8.0 Building 916 (SD043).
+Describes the environmental conditions at Building 916 and the status of LUCs at that site. - Section 9.0 Landfill X (LF044).
+Describes the environmental conditions at Landfill X and the status of LUCs at that site. - Section 10.0 Railhead Munitions Staging Area (SS046).
+Describes the environmental conditions at the Railhead Munitions Staging Area and the status of LUCs at that site.

+- Section 11.0 Landfill 2 (LF007).
+Describes the environmental conditions at Landfill 2 and the status of LUCs at that site. - Section 12.0 Travis AFB Groundwater Sites.
+Provides a general description of land use controls associated with contaminated groundwater sites. - Section 13.0 Conclusion and Summary of Findings.
+Summarizes the tenth year of managing LUCs in the WABOU and the seventh year of managing LUCs in the NEWIOU. - Section 14.0 Works Cited.
 Lists the documents used in the development of this annual report.